carlosnizolli/robot-framework-percy/README.rst

 Introduction
 ------------
-Robot framework client library for visual regression testing with Percy.
+Robot framework client library for visual regression testing with Percy and  SeleniumLibrary.

 Installation
 ------------